Choosing a chair and chair accessories

 Raising your chair

 Chair raisers are bought in sets of four and are placed under, or clamped onto, the legs of a chair.
 Some sets come as four individual blocks, others are connected by adjustable length cruciform arms.
 The latter tend to be more stable.
 Chairs that are placed on blocks can be quite difficult to move.
-Always ensure that the appropriate shape or model of raiser is used for the shape of the chair leg.
-Always ensure that the original chair legs and the raisers are absolutely secure.
+Always ensure that the appropriate shape or model of raiser is used for the shape of the chair leg and that the original chair legs and the raisers are absolutely secure.
 Once fitted the chair should not move or wobble as you use it.

 Static standing frames